Crousus/eurosat-aiml-challenge/Readme.md

-# AIML Eurosat Coding Challnge
+# AIML Eurosat Coding Challenge

 This Jupyter notebook is part of the [Eurosat Land Cover Classification](https://github.com/phelber/EuroSAT) Coding Challenge.
 The notebook is written in Python and uses libraries such as PyTorch, torchvision, numpy, matplotlib, seaborn, PIL, and rasterio.